-From the king of giallo horror Dario Argento comes the 1977 horror classic Suspiria, arguably his most notable work.
-This highly stylised film uses colour and sound to enhance the sense of dread, as it follows a ballet dancer who joins a prestigious dance school in Germany, only to discover that the school is hiding some sinister secrets once dead bodies start turning up.
+From the king of Giallo horror Dario Argento comes the 1977 horror classic Suspiria, arguably his most notable work.
+This highly stylized film uses color and sound to enhance the sense of dread, as it follows a ballet dancer who joins a prestigious dance school in Germany, only to discover that the school is hiding some sinister secrets once dead bodies start turning up.
 Suspiria has inspired a countless number of horror filmmakers and is a must-see for all horror fans, especially those looking for something a bit more unique on Halloween night.

 Toffee Apple + assorted hard candy lollies, musk sticks etc.

 An American Werewolf in London (1981)

 Director: John Landis

 An American Werewolf in London is one of the OG horror comedies; balancing the two distinctly different genres perfectly.
 The tongue-in-cheek soundtrack and charismatic leads comprise the film’s charm, while the iconic practical effects solidify An American Werewolf in London as one of, if not the, best werewolf film ever made.

 Despite being almost 35 years old, An American Werewolf in London still holds up.
 The POV shots from the werewolf’s perspective manage to ratchet up the tension and horror while still preserving the mystery.
 The build-up is slow, and much of the horror is psychological, as lead character David begins losing touch with what’s real and what isn’t.
 It all culminates in the much loved and lauded transformation scene that set the bar for practical effects, and cemented the John Landis classic as the werewolf film to beat.
 Nearly 35 years on, it is still the top dog in the genre.